Jill Biden Wore The Same Dress Not Once But Twice Before The Debate

 Between Donald Trump’s unwillingness to condemn white supremacists and Joe Biden’s “will you shut up, man” line, the first presidential debate on Tuesday night was... a lot.
 In fact, in the aftermath of the event, The Washington Post called it “the worst presidential debate in living memory.”
 And while many of the topics on the docket were inaudible with all the talking over each other, one that was discussed was the climate crisis.
 It seems like former second lady Dr. Jill Biden dressed with the subject in mind.

 Sitting in the smaller-than-usual audience, Biden wore a green, silk dress designed by New York sustainable brand Gabriela Hearst for Fall '17.
-The dress, called the Kelley dress, has long sleeves and features fringe detailing along the front.
+Called the Kelley dress, it features long sleeves and fringe detailing along the front.
 Not only is the dress made of recycled materials, as are all of Hearst’s designs, but it was also worn by Biden for not one, but two previous engagements.
 She first wore the Kelley dress at the 5th Annual Save The Children Illumination Gala in 2017, which was held at The American Museum of Natural History in New York City.
 The look was then recycled in February of this year, when Biden wore it during an appearance on MSNBC.

 Advertisement